kzkmr/darcys-git/public_html/shop/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.9.10 =
+* Fix: Fixed a bug related to feed data being removed in the event a feed hadn't been updated in 21 days even when it was in use.

 = 2.9.9 =
-* Fix: The plugin will no longer continue to attempt to connect to the Instagram API if there is an access token encryption error.
+* Fix: Prevented the plugin from attempting to connect to the Instagram API if there was an access token encryption error.
 * Fix: Added a content type to JSON responses to improve reliability for loading more posts and creating local images.

 = 2.9.8 =